Skydio: the drone industry “is not healthy”

 The drone industry is unhealthy.
 At least that’s according to a memo issued by Silicon Valley-based dronemaker Skydio.

 Skydio this month released its new Skydio 2 drone, an ultra-smart camera drone with six sensors that enable it to autonomously track and film subjects.
+Read my full review of the Skydio 2 drone here.

 The drone company is one of just a few remaining American manufacturers designing and building drones.
 Many other California-based companies before, most notably 3D Robotics and GoPro, have tried, but they’ve failed, primarily citing too much competition from Chinese drone manufacturer DJI.